anmarchenko/anmarchenko/README.md

-Hi there 👋 I'm a software developer passionate about building the best products and making real impact by solving hard problems, making people' lifes easire with my softare, and [delivering shareholder value](https://www.seangoedecke.com/shareholder-value/).
+Hi there 👋 I'm a software developer passionate about building the best products and making real impact by solving hard problems, making people's lifes easire with my softare, and [delivering shareholder value](https://www.seangoedecke.com/shareholder-value/).

 Currently I work on Datadog Test Optimization product that makes your tests go brr 🏎️